In this article

 To retain data of users belonging to an organizational unit, a custom retention rule has to be created in Google Vault.

 • Step 1: Sign in to Google Vault.
-Click Retention -> Custom Rules -> Create
+Click Retention -> CUSTOM RULES -> Create

 Retain data using retention rules